-•Statistically significant improvements are seen for mortality, ventilation, hospitalization, recovery, and viral clearance.
-15 studies from 15 independent teams in 8 different countries show statistically significant improvements in isolation (10 for the most serious outcome).
+•Statistically significant improvements are seen for mortality, ventilation, hospitalization, progression, recovery, and viral clearance.
+17 studies from 17 independent teams in 9 different countries show statistically significant improvements in isolation (11 for the most serious outcome).

-•Meta analysis using the most serious outcome reported shows 28% [16‑38%] improvement.
+•Meta analysis using the most serious outcome reported shows 29% [18‑39%] improvement.
 Results are similar for Randomized Controlled Trials, similar after exclusions, similar for peer-reviewed studies, and similar after excluding studies using combined treatment.
-Early treatment is more effective than late treatment.

 •Sufficiency studies, analyzing outcomes based on serum levels, show 74% [64‑82%] improvement for patients with higher zinc levels (11 studies).

 •All data to reproduce this paper and sources are in the appendix.
-Other meta analyses for zinc can be found in [Olczak-Pruc, Tabatabaeizadeh], showing significant improvement for mortality.
+Other meta analyses for zinc can be found in [Olczak-Pruc, Tabatabaeizadeh, Xie], showing significant improvement for mortality.

 |Early treatment||Prophylaxis||All studies||Studies||Patients||Authors|